 Of particular note is the enactment of a much discussed data localisation requirement for operators of critical information infrastructure.
 (This requirement was also first previewed in the draft CIRC regulation in October 2015.)
 Personal data and ‘other important business data’ generated in China must be stored within China as a general rule.
 Data export will only be permitted where it is ‘strictly necessary’ for business purposes and will be subject to a security assessment conducted by MIIT and the Cyberspace Administration of China.
 The penalty for an unauthorised data export is a fine of up to RMB500,000.

 Again the law does not clarify procedures for the security assessment, what the scope of the assessment will be and what conditions will need to be satisfied.
 It is also not clear if approval will be required on a case-by-case basis or only when there is a change to a previously approved arrangement.

 The impact on the normal data storage and processing of foreign companies in China is therefore hard to assess at this stage.
 The inclusion of financial systems is again notable – albeit that banks and insurance companies are already heavily constrained by sectoral regulations in their ability to outsource data heavy back-office operations outside of China.

-The Law also codifies some other general obligations, such as consent requirements for the collection and use of personal data, and to adopt technological measures to secure personal data.
-The Law goes further, however, and introduces a mandatory obligation to ‘promptly’ notify users and the competent authorities of data losses.
+The law also codifies some other general obligations, such requiring consent for the collection and use of personal data, and adopting technological measures to secure personal data.
+The law goes further, however, and introduces a mandatory obligation to ‘promptly’ notify users and the competent authorities of data losses.
 Fines for breach may be up to 10 times the illegal gains or a statutory penalty of up to RMB 500,000.
 The relevant authorities are also given powers to issue temporary suspension orders, correction orders and closure notices for violations.